MattSchott/Video-Activity-Measurement/README.md

 Install python
 https://www.python.org/downloads/

-Install opencv
+Install opencv and numpy
-Open the comand line (e.g win-key and then type cmd) type *python -m pip install OpenCV-Python*
+Open the comand line (e.g win-key and then type cmd) type *python -m pip install OpenCV-Python numpy*

-Download all files from the respository
+Download all files from the respository in the same folder

 ### Start Skript
 by Doubleclicking on script or in the command line type *python DaphniaVideoActivity_4_3.py*